-Abstract.
-Between tradition (Hilbert's 12th Problem) and actual challenges (coding theory) we attack infinite two-dimensional Galois theory.
-From a number theoretic point of view we work over $\mathbb{Q}(x)$.
+Between tradition (Hilbert's 12-th Problem) and actual challenges (coding theory) we attack infinite two-dimensional Galois theory.
+From a number theoretic point of view we work over $\mathbb{Q}(x)$ .
 Geometrically, one has to do with towers of Shimura surfaces and Shimura curves on them.
-We construct and investigate a tower of rational Picard modular surfaces with Galois groups isomorphic to the (double) octahedron group and of their (orbitally) uniformizing arithmetic groups acting on the complex 2-dimensional unit ball \mathbb{B} .
+We construct and investigate a tower of rational Picard modular surfaces along a Galois group isomorphic to the (double) octahedron group and of their (orbitally) uniformizing arithmetic groups acting on the complex 2-dimensional unit ball $\mathbb{B}$ .